syncfusion-content/javascript-docs/js/api/global.md

 ### RowPosition
 {:#enum:rowposition}

-Specifies to set the position of an adding new row either in the top or bottom of the grid
+Specifies whether position in the row is top or bottom.

 #### Properties

-Specifies to set the position of an adding new row either in the top or bottom of the grid
+Specifies whether position in the row is top or bottom.

 <table class="props">
 <thead>